 Finding a great employee can often feel like trying to find a needle in a haystack.
-When you finally hire a superstar worker, you want to do everything you can to keep them engaged and happy at work so that they stay with your company until they retire (well, that’s every bosses dream, right?!).
+When you finally hire a superstar worker, you want to do everything you can to keep them engaged and happy.
+Right?

-But employers that fail to reinvest in their staff development and assist them in their occupational progress run the very real risk of losing them to a company that will.
+Employers that fail to reinvest/don’t assist employees in their occupational progress, run the risk of losing them to a company that will.

-With qualitative data analysis helping many organisations discover more and more about their customers and, as a result, build better connections, it is quite poor that utilising this type of analysis for staff development is often overlooked.
+Qualitative data analysis helps many organisations discover more about their customers and products.
+Therefore, it is poor that utilising this type of analysis for staff development is often overlooked.

-When done right, data analysis can be the starting point for:
+Data analysis can be the starting point for for many things

 - Moulding enhanced staff development/experiences.